Estimating the Color Lifetime of Energetic Quarks: Treatment of data

-\paragraph{Treatment of data} The binning for the HERMES multiplicity ratios is different from that for the $p_\mathrm{T}$ broadening data.
-Therefore, an interpolation was performed of the multiplicity ratio as a function of $z_\mathrm{h}$ in order to obtain the correct values for the bins to compare to the $p_\mathrm{T}$ broadening data.
+The binning for the HERMES multiplicity ratios is different from that for the $p_{\mathrm{T}}$ broadening data.
+Therefore, an interpolation was performed of the multiplicity ratio as a function of $z_{\mathrm{h}}$ in order to obtain the correct values for the bins to compare to the $p_{\mathrm{T}}$ broadening data.